daniel-enqz/ruby-corners-100/TDD/README.md

 - Integration tests have a higher cost (developing, longest to run)
 - They rely in multiple components (controllers, views, models etc.)
 - It's often best to write tests that use actual collaborators and exercise them to ensure that the interfaces between components (the "glue" that holds them together) works as expected.
+- Remember to use doubles!!!
+  - They help you isolate the code you're testing by replacing its dependencies with lightweight, controllable alternatives.
+  - Dependency injection is a technique used to provide an object with its dependencies, rather than having the object create or fetch them itself.
 - It's important to ensure that your tests don't leave behind state that might break later tests (or test suite runs).
 One way of ensuring that tests get cleaned up is to use an ensure statement to execute the test teardown step.